 His implication, as the member took it, was that anyone who participates in the global economy while criticizing those who associate with Saudi Arabia is guilty of hypocrisy.
 “He used the word ‘hypocrite,’” the member recalls.
 “He was trying to make it sound a bit third-party-ish—you know, ‘Well, one might think it’s hypocritical when one….’
 But I was a little taken aback.”

-In the weeks leading up to LIV Portland, members saw a flurry of upgrades being made to Pumpkin Ridge’s facilities.
+In the weeks leading up to LIV Portland, members noted a flurry of upgrades to Pumpkin Ridge’s facilities.
 New roofs were installed, along with new carpets and decks.
 The Ghost Creek and Witch Hollow clubhouses received fresh coats of white paint.
 The long-tenured chairs in the Champion’s Grille were replaced.
-In communications with members, Escalante has maintained that these improvements were budgeted prior to the LIV deal and were simply accelerated as the tournament approached.
+In communications with members, Escalante maintained that these improvements were budgeted prior to the LIV deal and simply accelerated as the tournament approached.

 A cryptic monolith on the front lawn of Witch Hollow's clubhouse.
 Photo: Garrett Morrison

 Exactly how many members left Pumpkin Ridge in the wake of the LIV news has been the subject of rumor and debate.
 “I’ve heard as high as 36 and as low as 20 or something,” Tom Etzel says.
 According to a well-placed source in the club, the real number is closer to 16.
 Meanwhile, in a statement to the Washington Post, Escalante’s Ryan McDonald made sure to mention that Pumpkin Ridge had added 34 members since the LIV announcement.